xyang2uchicago/BioTIP/README.md

-# BioTIP: an R-package for Characterization of Biological Tipping-Points
+# BioTIP: an R-package for Characterization of Biological Tipping Points
 ### What is BioTIP?
 Abrupt and often irreversible changes (or tipping points) are decisive in the progression of biological processes.
 We, therefore, developed this R-package for the characterization of biological tipping points using gene expression profiles.
 BioTIP is the first toolset that amalgamates two computational impediments in multivariate expression-data analysis: (1) detection of tipping points accurately, and (2) identification of significant critical transition signals (CTSs).